logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/4-profile-log-data.md

 ## Step 1: Create an "Exploration" Pipeline

 Create a new Mezmo Pipeline by clicking [New Pipeline](https://app.mezmo.com/pipelines/pipeline/new) in the platform.
-Give this a name like `Log Explorer`.
+Give this a name like `Log Explorer` and select `Create a blank pipeline`.

 ![Create Pipeline](../../images/4-profile_create-pipeline.png)